Thomas Dundon

-Thomas Dundon (born September 5, 1971) is an American businessman in financial services, real estate, and sports entertainment; he is chairman and managing partner of Dundon Capital Partners in Dallas, chairman of pickleball.com, and owner/CEO of the NHL’s Carolina Hurricanes.
+Thomas Dundon (born September 5, 1971) is an American billionaire businessman in financial services, real estate, and sports entertainment; he is chairman and managing partner of Dundon Capital Partners in Dallas, chairman of pickleball.com, and owner/CEO of the Carolina Hurricanes of the National Hockey League and the Portland Trail Blazers of the National Basketball Association.
+As of May 2026, Forbes estimated his net worth at US$2.3 billion.

 He is closely associated with the collapse of the 2019 Alliance of American Football: after announcing a commitment of up to $250 million and taking control as a voting board member, he directed operations and funding but halted further financing within eight weeks, after which the league suspended play on April 2, 2019 and its entities entered Chapter 7 liquidation.
 In subsequent bankruptcy proceedings, the trustee alleged an oral $250 million commitment and cited Dundon’s public statements; Dundon testified that the $250 million figure was promotional rather than contractual, and court filings described his statements as inconsistent.

 Early life and career

+Dundon was raised in Atco, New Jersey; Houston, Texas; and Plano, Texas, where his family settled when he was 15 years old.
+His father managed pizzerias, and his mother worked as a secretary.
+He has an older brother.
+Dundon graduated from Plano High School.

-Dundon was born in New York and raised in Texas.
-He attended Southern Methodist University, where he earned a bachelor's degree in economics in 1993 and served as president of Phi Gamma Delta.
-He soon after operated a restaurant in Fort Worth, Texas.
+Dundon attended Southern Methodist University, and was president of Phi Gamma Delta, earning a bachelor's degree in economics in 1993.

 Business career

-He began his career working in financing at used car dealerships.
+After graduation, he operated a burger restaurant, Izzy's in Fort Worth, Texas, that closed within one year.
+Dundon began his career working in financing at a Chevrolet used car dealership, where he would learn about the business of auto loans.

 In the 1990s, he co-founded the subprime lender Drive Financial Services, which offered high-interest loans to people with higher credit risk.
 The company was acquired by the Spanish company Banco Santander in 2006, transforming Drive Financial Services into Santander Consumer USA.
 The company has been sued by attorneys general in several states for predatory lending practices.
-By the time he left in 2015, Dundon served as chairman and chief executive officer of the company.
+By the time he left in 2015, Dundon was chairman and chief executive officer of the company.
 In 2020, Santander settled the lawsuit.

 After leaving Santander, Dundon started his own firm, Dundon Capital Partners, and bought a 33-story building in downtown Dallas.
-Dundon's investments via the firm include Employer Direct Healthcare, a healthcare services company, Exeter Finance, an auto finance company, and Pacific Elm Properties, a Dallas-based real estate company.
+Dundon's investments via the firm include Lantern Specialty Care (formerly Employer Direct Healthcare), a healthcare services company, Exeter Finance, an auto finance company, and Pacific Elm Properties, a Dallas-based real estate company.
 Also after leaving Santander, Dundon cofounded Trinity Forest Golf Club in Dallas.
 Exeter Finance has been under investigation by attorneys general in multiple states over predatory lending practices, and has settled lawsuits in Massachusetts and Delaware.